UA-1240-C/smtp-server/include/Logger/README.md

 - **Thread-Local Logging:** Each server thread has its own logger instance.
 - **Singleton Pattern:** Ensures only one logger instance is active.
 - **Multi-Threaded:** This logger is designed for use in multi-threaded environments.
-- **Multiple Output Destinations:** Supports logging to a console and system log.
-File logging is in development.
+- **Multiple Output Destinations:** Supports logging to a console, a file and system log.

 ## Installation